certusone/kb/docs/_sources/validator_ha.rst.txt

 latencies and works just fine with higher latencies (at the expense of elections and consensus read/writes taking a multiple of the worst latency in the cluster), assuming proper tuning and timeouts.
 The acceptable latency depends on the block times in the Tendermint network.
-We're running all nodes within central Europe with no node being father away than 50ms to ensure that a consensus read completes within <1s.
+We're running all nodes within central Europe with no node being farther away than 50ms to ensure that a consensus read completes within <1s.

 We run at most one validator per data center, with no more than *n* validators per autonomous system,